GDGVienna/droidcon-at-site/app/diversity.md

 #### Diversity Tickets

-As a small step towards increased diversity we have offered diversity tickets to underrepresented groups.
+As a small step towards increased diversity we are offering ten diversity tickets to underrepresented groups.
 Women, transgender & non-binary people, people of color and disabled people were invited to apply for a diversity ticket.

-Till end of August eight applications have been received and everyone has been provided with a free diversity ticket.
+<a href="https://goo.gl/forms/MJ5LHGdycPHEzPkx2" target="_blank" class="btn btn-primary waves-effect waves-button waves-light waves-float">Apply Here</a>

+Please submit your application before 17 September, and we will inform you within two days of your submission.
+The tickets will be offered on a first-come-first-serve basis.

 #### Diverse Speakers